-There are probably two categories of unconscious knowledge.
-The first one is what we might call “procedural” or “implicit”, or what I call the “riding-a-bike-unconscious”.
-This involves knowledge or beliefs that are outside of awareness, have been laid down very early in life and are based on our childhood experiences.
-They are the maps that help us navigate our social world letting us know what is OK and what is not.
+One form of unconscious knowledge is what psychologists call “procedural” or “implicit”, or what I call the “riding-a-bike-unconscious”.
+This involves knowledge or beliefs that are outside of awareness, have been laid down very early in life, and can never be recalled in the form of memories (because we can only do that at about 4 or 5 years of age).
+They are more like models that help us navigate our social world letting us know what is OK and what is not.
 If I asked you to tell me how you ride a bike you probably would be able to say very little, although you know how to do it.
 However, you can become aware of these rules, usually with the help of another person.

 Examples of unconscious beliefs about ourselves/others/the world that cause trouble:

-If I show vulnerability I will be rejected
+If I show sadness I will burden others with guilt and will be rejected

 When it comes to choosing a partner, we are interested in one defence in particular: projection.
 You may have heard of this.
 Stay with me, we are getting there.